-Only the back 2 rows may use laptops during lecture.
+Only the back row may use laptops during lecture.

 P05 Final Reflection

 A reminder that this is a reflection on your portfolio and how it shows your design ethos.
-As part of this reflection you are expected to talk about the work and the term.
+As part of this reflection you are expected to talk about the work and, or, the term.

 Using your written reflection as a starting point, you will be building a presentation reflecting on your portfolio.